acgd-webdev-4/dog-rescue-pattern-library/_products/egyptian-space-cat-poster.md

   Like cats in space but now with egyptian cats
 artist: "Sebastain Turner"
 image: "/images/products/product-catonaut-mug.jpg"
+aria_label: "Click here if you want to learn more on the egyptian space cat poster."
 paper_type: "Card Stock"
 gloss: true
 sizes: